Interlingua grammar: Irregular verbs

+esser, haber, vader

 The only irregular verb forms employed by most users are es, ha, and va – the shortened present-tense forms of esser 'to be', haber 'to have' and vader 'to go' – plus sia, the imperative/subjunctive of esser.

 Other irregular forms are available, but official Interlingua publications (and the majority of users) have always favoured the regular forms.
 These optional irregular forms are known as collaterals.

 A significant minority of users employ certain collateral forms of esser 'to be': son (present plural), era (past), sera (future), and serea (conditional), instead of es, esseva, essera, and esserea.